 MSD needs to balance its budget, just like everyone else.
-We begin this process every summer and complete it by December for the coming year.
+We begin this process every summer and complete it by November or December for the coming year.

 We have two budgets:

 - Operations Budget - funding needed to support MSD's operation of more than 3,000 miles of public sewers and interceptors, 100 pump stations, 9 wastewater treatment plants, 9 wet weather facilities, and the Lick Run Greenway in South Fairmount.
 The Operations budget includes personnel costs and non-personnel costs such as equipment and tools, chemicals, fuel, electricity, natural gas, and fleet vehicles.
 It also includes debt service, which is the repayment of debt (principal and interest payments) on bonds and loans used to fund Capital Improvement Program (CIP) projects.
 Our Operations budget is funded through customer sewer bills.

 - Capital Improvement Program (CIP) Budget - funding for capital items like new sewers, upgrades to treatment plants, and other assets.
 The CIP also includes wet weather projects mandated by our Wet Weather Program to reduce sewer overflows into local streams and rivers.
 Our CIP budget is funded through bonds, low-interest loans through the Ohio Water Development Authority, and cash.

 MSD completes an annual review of its sewer rates to determine if any changes are necessary to cover the costs of operating and maintaining the sewer district, our CIP, and payment of debt.